High Viscosity in Lubrication: Benefits, Applications & Best Practices

 - Cement kilns

-These lubricants provide superior adhesion, reducing bearing failures and replacement costs.
+These are adhesion lubricants that help prevent bearing failures and reduce maintenance costs.

 3. High-Temperature Equipment